-- To provide a robust foundation and framework for mechanical engineers enriched by the development of core, interdisciplinary and specialist knowledge of mechanical systems and technologies, their design, development, manufacture and through-life management and support.
+- To provide a robust foundation and framework for robotics and automation engineers enriched by the development of core, interdisciplinary and specialist knowledge of robotics and automation systems and technologies, their design, development, control, maintenance and through-life management

-- To enable students to independently gain skills, knowledge and confidence in applying proven principles, technological techniques and methods in mechanical engineering, leading them to explore and utilise new developments in the field, including research and advanced technologies, to acquire new knowledge, analyse and evaluate new developments in the sector and to apply these appropriately.
+- To enable students to independently gain skills, knowledge and confidence in applying proven principles, technological techniques and methods in robotics and automation engineering, leading them to explore and utilise new developments in the field, including research and advanced technologies, to acquire new knowledge, analyse and evaluate new developments in the sector and to apply these appropriately.

-- To provide students with the opportunity to gain transferrable knowledge and skills that enable them to engage fully in design, research, development, manufacture, testing and maintenance of mechanical solutions, products and systems that have an impact on the advancement of science and technology.
+- To provide students with the opportunity to gain transferrable knowledge and skills that enable them to engage fully in design, research, development, manufacture planning and control, testing and maintenance of robotics and automation engineering solutions, products and systems that have an impact on the advancement of science and technology.